 Need somewhere to sleep it off?

-After a hard day's refreshment, you'll want somewhere cosy to rest your head, we're sure.
+After a hard day's refreshment at a number of Devon breweries, you'll want somewhere cosy to rest your head, we're sure.

 Our luxury holiday cottages are located near Newton Abbot, right in the heart of South Devon.
 This makes us the perfect base for your Devon brewery tour.